 Emotional distress, anxiety and depression

 A diagnosis of cancer or testing positive for an inherited mutation can affect mental health and wellbeing.
 Read more in our Emotional Wellbeing section.
 Psychological wellbeing is also related to a positive experience of sexual health and intimacy.

 Issues of intimacy and sexuality are gaining more attention from the health care providers community and more research is being done to better address them.
 Despite this, many patients experiencing sexual dysfunction do not receive the care they need.
 Therefore, it is important for you to tell your doctor if you are experiencing any distressing changes in sexual function and ask about your options for referral to an expert.

 Fortunately, there are a growing number of strategies. resources and products available to help improve changes in sexual health, body image and intimacy.
 Sometimes medications that affect libido, sensation or sexual function can be changed or adjusted.
 New medication may be prescribed to improve libido or manage side effects, such as vaginal dryness or pain during intercourse.
 Health care providers trained in couples counseling, intimacy or sexuality may help patients and their partners work through some of these challenges.
 Some cancer centers now have departments and specialists that focus on long-term quality-of-life issues including intimacy and sexual health.

 - The American Association of Sexuality Educators, Counselors and Therapists (AASECT) is a professional organization for sexual health experts.
 They maintain a tool to help people find a sexual health expert near them.

-- NCT03525262: Prostate Oncologic Therapy While Ensuring Neurovascular Conservation (POTEN-C) (POTEN-C).
-Reduction of dose to or 'sparing' of nerves during radiation for localized prostate cancer may improve sexual health without changing cancer outcomes.
+- NCT03525262: Oncologic Therapy While Ensuring Neurovascular Conservation (POTEN-C) (POTEN-C).
+Reduction of dose to or 'sparing' of nerves during radiation for localized cancer may improve sexual health without changing cancer outcomes.